adobe/aem-guides-wknd/RELEASING.md

 Next release the artifacts in the staging repository to be deployed to Maven central.

 1. Navigate to https://oss.sonatype.org/ and Log in.
-1. Navigate to **Staging Repositories** and find the WKND Shared stage repo.
+1. Navigate to **Staging Repositories** and find the WKND Guides stage repo.
 1. Click **Release**.
 Releasing the staging repo will push the artifacts to Maven Central after a small delay (four hours for all mirrors to catch up).
 1. Download the artifact `aem-guides-wknd.all-X.X.X.zip`.